 The remuneration of external Directors consists of a fixed fee commensurate to their effective dedication, qualification and responsibility.
-They are not entitled to incentive plans.
+They are not entitled to participate in incentive plans.

-As regards the Executive Director, Amadeus' remuneration policy has been designed by taking into account the Company's strategy and results over the long-term.
-As such, long-term variable remuneration plans are designed as multi-annual to ensure that the evaluation process is based on
+With regard to the Executive Director, Amadeus' remuneration policy has been designed by taking into account the Company's strategy and results over the long-term.
+As such, long-term variable remuneration plans are designed as multi-annual to ensure that the evaluation process is based on long-term results and that the underlying economic cycle of the Company is taken into account.
+This remuneration is granted and paid in the form of shares and based on the creation of value, such that the executive's interests are aligned with those of the shareholders.
+The long-term incentive awards are granted annually on a rolling basis and measure performance over at least three years, to ensure a permanent focus on the long-term in all decision making.